adiv-1/paloor_hackla/README.md

 ---

-## What's Novel
+## What Makes Paloor Different

-1. **Tool-intent routing across LLMs** — Gemma is amazing at teaching but can't emit Bedrock `toolUse` blocks.
-We detect tool-needing prompts and route them to Llama transparently.
-(Most teams pick one model and live with the trade-off.)
+1. **Tool-intent routing across LLMs** — Gemma excels at teaching but can't emit Bedrock `toolUse` blocks.
+We detect tool-needing prompts and route them to Llama transparently, giving users the best of both models without any manual switching.
 2. **8-agent deep analysis** — Not a single LLM call.
-A real pipeline where Market / Technical / Fundamentals / News / Bull / Bear / Trader / Risk / Portfolio Manager each produce structured reports, debate, and converge on a verdict with confidence.
+A real pipeline where Market / Technical / Fundamentals / News / Bull / Bear / Trader / Risk / Portfolio Manager each produce structured reports, debate, and converge on a verdict with confidence scores.
 3. **Voice-first learning** — ElevenLabs TTS streams lessons; STT lets users ask follow-ups by speaking.
-A global Stop-speaking button lives at the dashboard root so users can interrupt anywhere.
+A global interrupt button lives at the dashboard root so users can stop playback anywhere.
-4. **Personalized context everywhere** — Every Bedrock call includes the user's age, income band, net worth, risk tolerance, and goals.
+4. **Personalized context everywhere** — Every Bedrock call includes the user's demographics, risk tolerance, and goals.
 The risk manager agent literally argues against trades that don't fit the user's profile.
 5. **Multi-model OCR fallback** — Document uploads go Gemma → Nova → Llama.
-If one returns a `ValidationException`, the next runs automatically.
+If one returns an error, the next runs automatically.
+6. **Cross-platform** — Full-featured web app and native mobile app sharing the same backend, with light/dark mode and SSE streaming on both.

 ---